weiwuopwr/elroi/README.md

 It is based on the Raphael JavaScript library, meaning that every element in the chart is essentially an HTML element.
-This has powerful implications, since you can augment everything elroi does with straight HTML, CSS, and JavaScript.
+This has powerful implications, since you can augment everything Elroi does with straight HTML, CSS, and JavaScript.

 ## Usage

-Elroi requires jQuery http://jquery.com (tested with 1.6.4 and 1.7.1) and RaphaelJS http://http://raphaeljs.com/ (2.1.0).
-To use elroi,
+Elroi requires jQuery http://jquery.com (tested with 1.6.4 and 1.7.1) and RaphaelJS http://raphaeljs.com/ (2.1.0).
+To use Elroi,
 include jQuery, Raphael, elroi.js, and elroi.css.
 You can create and draw a graph with:

     var myGraph = elroi($element, dataSeries, [graphOptions], [tooltips]);

 ### $element
 A jQuery object for the HMTL element that will contain the graph.
-The height and width of the graph elroi creates are determined by your styles on $element.
+The height and width of the graph Elroi creates are determined by your styles on $element.

     example: var $element = $('#my-graph-container');`